 The weather is getting cooler now.
 Most days are below 70 degrees, and I don’t have a heated garage.
 Can I still apply your bedliner products and have them cure properly?

-Many of the coatings supplied by Diamondback Linings are temperature activated Your specific coating may (or may not) be affected by ambient temperature.
-For most of our DIY applied coatings, you can anticipate a longer cure time in general.
-Some of these coatings are slow to cure at temperatures below 75.
-You may need to wait much longer between coats or before putting your vehicle into service.
+Many of the coatings supplied by Diamondback Linings are temperature activated.
+Your specific coating may (or may not) be affected by ambient temperature, but it all depends on what product you have.
+For most of our SL&C brand DIY applied coatings which are 2:1 mix, you can anticipate a longer cure time in general at temperatures below 75° F. You may also need to wait much longer between coats in addition to putting your vehicle into service.

-Something of note is that a slow cure rate, with high humidity can sometimes create amine blush when product is cured.
+Something of note, is that a slow cure rate, along with high humidity can sometimes create amine blush when product is cured.
 This is a slightly waxy and/or oily surface residue.
 This is not a problem, but you should remove it with denatured alcohol or mild detergent and water before the next coat to avoid any possible adhesion issue.
 This usually just shows up after the product cures, not while still tacky, so if applying additional coats then, it is not an issue.

 For any specific product question, please feel free to get in touch directly at 855-545-4900 extension 902 for Sales Support.